foyez/postgres/README.md

 # Example: sudo adduser foyez
 ```

-- Switch over to the postgres account and connect to the database by typing:
+- Switch over to the postgres account and accessing to postgres prompt by typing:

 ```sh
 $ sudo -i -u postgres